Stories from September 2007

 Friday, September 14, 2007 3:58 pm

-Paul Farnsworth, manager of the new dining Commons and Alumni Walk projects, reported that 140,000 flower bulbs were shipped our way from California on Sept.
-11. The bulbs are scillas, which bloom around the same time as crocuses.
+The manager of the Alumni Walk project reported that 140,000 flower bulbs were shipped our way: scillas, which bloom around the same time as crocuses.

 Wednesday, September 12, 2007 3:37 pm